36890641/PortforlioProjects/README.md

 ### Module: Window Functions: Using it In a Task

--- find out customer wise net sales percentage contribution
+-- find out customer wise net sales percentage contribution--

 	with cte1 as (
 		select
                     customer,